rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ### 7) Embedding preparation

-Load Pretrained Model: The GloVe 200-dimensional embeddings are either downloaded or loaded from local storage.
+The GloVe 200-dimensional embeddings are either downloaded or loaded from local storage.
 These embeddings provide pretrained vector representations for words, capturing semantic relationships.
-Embedding Matrix: An embedding matrix is created to map each word in the vocabulary to its GloVe vector.
+An embedding matrix is created to map each word in the vocabulary to its GloVe vector.
 For words not in the GloVe model, the matrix is filled with zeros.
 This matrix serves as the weight for the embedding layer in the LSTM model.

 > [!NOTE]
 > Initially the GloVe model was called for each run, but on subsequent code versions we cached it locally to increase speed.